kuroshkarimi/Dashboards/README.md

-This repository contains projecr conducted in Power BI
+This repository contains projects conducted in Power BI